kvriet/Tablet-pedal/README.md

-# Tablet_pedal
+# Tablet Pedal
-A pedal for a tablet for hands-free page turning
+A pedal for a tablet for hands-free page turning.